Dealing with debts and debt collectors is more common than you think – especially in these strange times.

 So what does this mean?

 Their letters may be confusing as you may not recognise the debt amount.
 It may also seem strange to have to owe a company you may not have dealt with in the past this amount of money.
 However, this doesn’t mean that they’re not legitimate or out to scam you.
-They now legally own the debt, so instead of owing the original company, you now officially owe Max Recovery Debt Collectors.
+They now legally own the debt, so instead of owing the original company, you now officially owe Max Recovery Limited.

 Max Recovery has been known to contact via the phone and with letters.